 Detecting regularities in the world allows individuals to make sense of the countless inputs they are exposed to, and to generalize to new contexts and stimuli.
 This poses interesting parallels between the processing of linguistic and non-linguistic stimuli.
 The Artificial Grammar Learning approach has spiked research in this area on a wide range of abilities, developmental stages and species from acoustic modality in neonates and songbirds to visual pattern generalization in domestic chicks.
 In this workshop, we will discuss the recent developments and advancements in the field of Artificial Grammar Learning and its implication for the study of language.
 By bringing together researchers from many different disciplines, we present an interactive, interdisciplinary workshop that will pave the way for future collaborations and renewing work on the learning abilities across the animal kingdom.

-In addition to the 16th April workshops, a number of unofficial satellite events will be held 15 April 2018, at the Faculty of Languages NCU (Collegium Humanisticum, Bojarskiego 1, Torun), including a special thematic session of the Human Behavior and Evolution Society.
+In addition to the 16th April workshops, a number of unofficial satellite events will be held 15 April 2018, at the Faculty of Languages NCU (Collegium Humanisticum, Bojarskiego 1, Torun).